 Fowler left Liverpool in 2001 to join Leeds United.
 However, he would return to Liverpool in 2006 and play for another year before leaving the club in 2007.
 Fowler ended his Liverpool career with 183 goals in 369 matches.

 5. Mohamed Salah: 182 goals for Liverpool

 Mohamed Salah may not have been here for long but boy, has he been prolific.
 The Egyptian forward joined Liverpool from AS Roma in the summer of 2017 for a then-record transfer fee of £36.9 million.

 Since then, Salah has become an integral player for Liverpool.
-He scored 44 goals across all competitions in just 52 appearances last season.
+He scored 153 goals across all competitions in just 239appearances.
 He guided Liverpool to the Champions League final and helped them to 4th place in the Premier League after 30 years.
 He also won EFL Cup and FA Cup in 2022 when Liverpool lost the league title by just one points followed by the loss in UCL final.

-Salah scored a record 32 Premier League goals for Liverpool as he won the PFA Player of the Season award and the Golden Boot.
+Salah who had scored a record 32 Premier League goals for Liverpool as he had won the PFA Player of a Season award and the Golden Boot.

 This season, the Egyptian has done well for Jurgen Klopp’s side so far, scoring 28 goals in 36 appearances so far.
 Salah will hope to keep producing solid performances and help Liverpool win the Premier League this season.
 Provided he stays for another 7-8 years, Salah can easily become Liverpool’s all-time top scorer.